 Van long Nature reserves and the Delacour's Langur thieves

 Van Long Nature Reserve is a small piece of untouched nature in Vietnam that has not been marred by over-commercialisation and over-tourism.
 It is situated near Ninh Binh and Cuc Phuong National Park.
-It shares the same scenery as Trang An, towering karsts overlooking rice fields, meandering rivers and lakes.
+It shares similar scenery as Trang An, towering karsts overlooking rice fields, meandering rivers and lakes.
 However, what makes Van Long really special in Vietnam is the range of water birds residents here and the high concentration of the remaining near-extinct primates, the Delacour's Langurs.

 The adventure